-The wind program of Northwestern University has a long and distinguished history.
+The woodwinds program of Northwestern University has a long and distinguished history.
 Since its beginnings in the 1950s, the program focal point has been an outstanding faculty, many of whom have also been affiliated with the Chicago Symphony Orchestra.
 Each member is dedicated not only to the development of each student, but also to post-graduation success.
 Graduates of the program can be found in the New York Philharmonic, the Boston, San Francisco and Chicago Symphonies, and the Cleveland Orchestra, as well as in orchestras worldwide and in important positions in higher education.

 Hallmarks of the woodwinds program are the nurturing of the unique talents and abilities of each student and a great deal of individual attention.
 Students are offered as complete an experience as possible, achieved through ensemble performance, instruction in the intricacies of each instrument, and valuable information about the complexities of a career in music.
 Students also benefit from Northwestern’s close proximity to the city of Chicago.
 Visiting artists frequently come to campus, offering master classes and other instruction, and the myriad of performances by the Chicago Symphony, the Lyric Opera of Chicago, the Ravinia Festival and other outstanding organizations create learning opportunities outside the classroom.

-With a decades-long affiliation with Chicago Symphony Orchestra, the vast resources of a major research university, and an outstanding placement record, the wind program offers opportunities that are unmatched.
+With a decades-long affiliation with Chicago Symphony Orchestra, the vast resources of a major research university, and an outstanding placement record, the woodwinds program offers opportunities that are unmatched.

 Students may pursue the bachelor and master of music degrees and the doctor of musical arts degree.
 They receive an education targeted toward a variety of career areas, including an orchestral career, a career in teaching, and other options.
 In addition to weekly private lessons, there are weekly studio classes that provide students with opportunities to perform with and for their colleagues, to learn in a group setting about the fundamentals of their instruments, about varied options in the music business, and from guest artists.